Skip to content

 hierarchical-parent-fallthrough.edn :machine/hierarchical-parent-fallthrough Deepest-wins resolution: event declared on a parent is found via leaf-up walk; leaf-level handler overrides; unknown event leaves snapshot unchanged.

-invoke-spawn-on-entry-destroy-on-exit.edn :machine/invoke-spawn-on-entry-destroy-on-exit Declarative :invoke on a state node desugars at registration time to entry/exit :rf.machine/spawn / :rf.machine/destroy fx; verifies the spawn fx args, the :on-spawn callback updating the parent's :data, and the exit destroy fx targeting the recorded child id.
+spawn-on-entry-destroy-on-exit.edn :machine/spawn-on-entry-destroy-on-exit Declarative :spawn on a state node desugars at registration time to entry/exit :rf.machine/spawn / :rf.machine/destroy fx; verifies the spawn fx args, the :on-spawn callback updating the parent's :data, and the exit destroy fx targeting the recorded child id.

 always-single-microstep.edn :machine/always-single-microstep Eventless :always transition fires once after entry under a guard that just became true; one microstep settles to the target; verifies microstep counter and per-microstep + macrostep trace events; the intermediate "guard now true" state is NOT externally observable (atomic commit).